anoushnajarian/-ISupportTimnit/README.md

 https://www.technologyreview.com/2020/12/04/1013294/google-ai-ethics-research-paper-forced-out-timnit-gebru/
 We read the paper that forced Timnit Gebru out of Google.
 Here’s what it says. | MIT Technology Review
 1. MIT Technology Review https://www.technologyreview.com/2020/12/16/1014634/google-ai-ethics-lead-timnit-gebru-tells-story/ “I started crying”: Inside Timnit Gebru’s last days at Google—and what happens next
+1. MIT Technology Review https://www.technologyreview.com/2020/12/17/1014994/congress-wants-answers-from-google-about-timnit-gebrus-firing/ Congress wants answers from Google about Timnit Gebru’s firing
 1. New York Times https://www.nytimes.com/2020/12/03/technology/google-researcher-timnit-gebru.html Google Researcher Says She Was Fired Over Paper Highlighting Bias in A.I.
 1. New York Times https://www.nytimes.com/2021/01/04/technology/google-employees-union.html#click=https://t.co/m2Qmjwz32V Hundreds of Google Employees Unionize, Culminating Years of Activism
+1. New York Times https://www-nytimes-com.cdn.ampproject.org/c/s/www.nytimes.com/2021/01/04/opinion/google-union.amp.html We Built Google.
+This Is Not the Company We Want to Work For.
 1. Washington Post
 https://www.washingtonpost.com/technology/2020/12/23/google-timnit-gebru-ai-ethics/ Google hired Timnit Gebru to be an outspoken critic of unethical AI.
 Then she was fired for it.
 1. Washington Post https://www.washingtonpost.com/technology/2020/12/03/timnit-gebru-google-fired/ Google’s star AI ethics researcher, one of a few Black women in the field, says she was fired for a critical email